Switching Power Supply PCB Layout

 1. Soldermask (Soldermask) – if you ask any person what a board is, he will say that it is something green.
 This green is the solder mask that protects the PCB and prevents solder paste from getting on unwanted electrical pins on the board.
 And by the way, it is not necessarily green, but almost any color, it all depends on the manufacturer of the boards.

 2. Fiducials Is a special marking on the board that allows automatic component mounting systems to calibrate and correctly install elements on the board during mounting.
 They are small circles of metal, not covered with a solder mask.

-3. Silkscreen – This is another layer in that is applied to the PCB Layout for Power Supply unit board during production.
+3. Silkscreen – This is another layer that is applied to the PCB Layout for the Power Supply unit board during production.
 Silk-screen printing is drawings on the board that give hints to the user, identify the component on the board by placement or denomination, and other information.

 4. Copper fill – copper areas that are electrically connected to ground or power, the creation of polygons is a very important part in PCB design.
 Polygons reduce the noise of the device, remove excess heat from powerful active components.

 Before considering board design or device circuitry, you must have an idea of what you want to design.

 Those. you just need to think about what you want to assemble and choose the right components for this.

 Define Your Goals for PCB Layout for Power Supply Unit